Daytona State College Data & Information Overview

 Student Loan Debt

-How Much Money Do Daytona State College Graduates Make?students who graduate from Daytona State College with a bachelor's degree go on to jobs where they make an average salary of $28,700 in their early years.
-Unfortunately, this is 28% less that the average college graduate's salary of $39,802 per year.
+How Much Money Do Daytona State College Graduates Make?students who graduate with a bachelor's degree from Daytona State College make about $34,276 a year during their first few years of employment after graduation.
+Unfortunately, this is 19% less that the average college graduate's salary of $42,485 per year.
 However, graduates in your major field may make more.

 Location of Daytona State College